-Analysis: Iran and Israel draw closer to war than ever
+Iran and Israel draw closer to war than ever

 Israel feels it can rely on unwavering support from the administration of US President Donald Trump, as the American President sees eye-to-eye with Israeli Prime Minister Benjamin Netanyahu on the Iran deal.

-In the past two weeks, the head of US Central Command, Gen. Joseph Votel, visited Israel, newly confirmed Secretary of State Mike Pompeo met with Netanyahu, Israeli Defense Minister Avigdor Liberman met the US secretary of defense and national security adviser in Washington, and Netanyahu spoke with Trump on the phone.
+In the past two weeks, the head of US Central Command, Gen. Joseph Votel visited Israel, newly confirmed Secretary of State Mike Pompeo met with Netanyahu, Israeli Defense Minister Avigdor Liberman met the US secretary of defense and national security adviser in Washington, and Netanyahu spoke with Trump on the phone.

+All of that took place before Netanyahu launched his strongest attack yet on the Iran nuclear deal, in a theatrical prime-time presentation.
+Standing in front of a screen that was taller than him, Netanyahu accused Iran of decades of lies and deception about the country's nuclear ambitions.

+Citing a trove of files apparently taken from Tehran that he says prove Iran tried to mislead the world about its program, Netanyahu asked: "Why would a terrorist regime hide and meticulously catalog its secret nuclear files, if not to use them at a later date?
+Iran lied about having a nuclear weapons program.
+Iran continued to preserve and expands its nuclear weapons know-how for future use."

 Additionally, the Saudis view Iran just as the Israelis do: a major threat to the region that is the Middle East's primary concern.
 Meanwhile, Egypt is focused on its own domestic issues and the security of the Sinai Peninsula.
 In other words, two key regional players who formerly had a tendency, in Israel's eyes, to place too much focus on the Israeli-Palestinian conflict, are looking elsewhere now.